watem-sedem/watem-sedem/docs/cn-ws.rst

 - :math:`SV_{event}`, the total sedimentload for one event (:math:`kg`).
 - :math:`RO_{event}`, the total run-off volume for one event (:math:`m^{3}`).

-Do note that the sedigram is a constant over time, as sediment load and flow is integrated over time for one event.
+Do note that the sedigram is a constant over an event, but not over a timeseries.
+The sediment load and flow is integrated over time for one event, leading to two constants.
+A timeseries is generated from considering different events (see also `R-factor python packge <https://cn-ws.github.io/rfactor/>`_).

 Additional model features
 =========================